 Staff are reminded that information, both in paper or electric form, is sensitive and protected under data protection and GDPR and should be safe and securely stored off the premises and during transportation.
-Sound and District follow the Acceptable use agreement, e-safety policy and staff code of conduct
+Acceptable use agreement, e-safety policy and staff code of conduct.